apakr/apakr.github.io/_tabs/about.md

 {: .prompt-tip } -->

 # Who am I
-I am an undergrad at UIC studying Data Science and minoring in Finance.
+I am an undergrad at the University of Illinois Urbana-Champaign studying Statistics and minoring in Computer Science.

 Since I was old enough to work I've occupied my time with either some form of employment, intensive school work, or both.